Pizza in China

-The presence of pizza restaurant chains has contributed to a significant increase in pizza consumption in Mainland China and Hong Kong.
+The presence of pizza restaurant chains has contributed to a significant increase in pizza consumption in mainland China and Hong Kong.
 This also had an effect of introducing cheese as a culinary ingredient and everyday food in China, which was relatively uncommon in Chinese cuisine prior to the emergence of pizza chains.
 Pizza Hut opened its first store in China in 1990, and several pizza restaurant chains exist in China today.

-Pizza chains in China
+Chains

 History

 Pizza Hut opened its first store in China in 1990, followed by Domino's Pizza in 1995.
 The two pizza chains both expanded in the Chinese market in the 2000s.
 Prior to entering the market, Pizza Hut performed market analysis and research into consumer food preferences, tastes, and dining habits, whereas Domino's simply entered the market providing their standard fare.
 With its planning and research, Pizza Hut was successful in its endeavors, opening over 1,300 stores in the country, whereas Domino's was rather unsuccessful, with under 40 stores in China in 2014.
 At the time, Domino's provided the company's delivery guarantee of thirty minutes or less, but did not take into account many Chinese cities' heavy vehicle traffic and gridlock.
 Domino's lack of success in the Chinese market has also been attributed to the chain's fare lacking appeal to Chinese consumers, not having sit-down restaurants (Domino's stores were take-out and delivery only), and the large size of the company's pizzas, which made them difficult for consumers to eat while walking or hanging out on the street.

 Prior to establishing restaurants in China, Pizza Hut management was told by experts that many Chinese consumers do not like cheese and may not be able to digest it.
 The company's management was also informed that tomato is not a culinary ingredient in China.
 Per these factors, Pizza Hut was warned that Chinese consumers would not eat pizza.
 In response to this, Pizza Hut modified their pizza recipes, using less tomato sauce and cheese and including indigenous ingredients that were agreeable to Chinese consumers, such as tuna, crab sticks, soy sauce, chicken and corn.
 The company also created new pizzas for the Chinese market, such as the Homemade Sweet and Creamy, which resembles apple turnovers, and the Thousand Island dressing pizza, which lacked tomato sauce.
 As of 2014, Pizza Hut had over 1,300 stores in China, with a particularly strong presence in Shanghai.